daniel-scs/tock/doc/courses/rustconf/presentation/slides.md

   2. Can you point to the chip on the Hail that runs the Tock kernel?
 How about the processes?

-  3. What steps would you follow to program a processes onto Hail?
+  3. What steps would you follow to program a process onto Hail?
 What about to replace the kernel?

 ## Hands-on: Set-up development environment